redis/redis-doc/docs/data-types/lists.md

     LPUSH mylist <some element>
     LTRIM mylist 0 999

-The above combination adds a new element and takes only the 1000 newest elements into the list.
+The above combination adds a new element and keeps only the 1000 newest elements into the list.
 With [`LRANGE`](/commands/lrange) you can access the top items without any need to remember very old data.